 Existing law generally authorizes a landlord to have a tenant removed from rental property if the tenant defaults on rental payments and continues to occupy the property.
-(NRS 40.253) Section 1 of this bill revises the period in which a tenant is removed from rental property after the sheriff or constable receives an order of eviction from the court.
-Existing law also provides that a holdover tenant who occupies rental property that is then sold as a residential foreclosure may be removed from the property after receiving adequate notice of the change in ownership of the property, as prescribed by law.
-(NRS 40.255) Section 2 of this bill authorizes such a removal of a holdover tenant when the tenant occupies rental property that is then sold as a residential short sale.
+(NRS 40.253) Section 1 of this bill [revises the period in which a tenant is removed from rental property after the shoriff or constable receives an order of eviction from the court.
+Existing law also provides that a holdover tenant who occupies rental property that is then sold as a residential forcelosure may be removed from the property after receiving adequate notice of the change in ownership of the property, as prescribed by law.
+(NRS 40.255) Section 2 of this bill authorizes such a removal of a holdover tenant when the tenant occupies rental property that is then sold as a residential short sale.] requires a landlord to advise a tenant of certain information in a notice before applying for a court order to evict the tenant.

 Additionally, existing law provides tenants with certain remedies if a landlord is required to provide certain essential services and fails to do so, or if the landlord commits certain other acts that interfere with the tenant's use of the rental property.
-(NRS 118A.380, 118A.390) Section 6 of this bill extends certain remedies to tenants when a landlord is required to provide essential items or services but fails to do so.
+(NRS 118A.380, 118A.390)

+Section 6 of this bill [extends certain remedies to tenants when a landlord is required to provide] includes a functioning door lock among essential items or services [but fails to do so.] that a landlord must provide a tenant.
 Section 7 of this bill authorizes a tenant to recover immediate possession of rental property if a landlord takes possession of the property in violation of NRS 118A.480, which prohibits a landlord from taking possession of the property unless the landlord pursues an available legal remedy or the tenant surrenders possession of or abandons the property.